15 Common Figures of Speech Every Student Should Know

 14. Onomatopoeia

 An onomatopoeia is a figure of speech where the words being used sound like the noises being described in their respective texts.
-When Spiderman shoots his webs from his hands, the onomatopoeia “thwip” is produced.
-When a loud sound is described in a book, you may see the words boom, bang, or clang, all of which are also onomatopoeias.
+Common in comics and creative writing.

 15. Irony